OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/22 September 2018.md

 ## Esoteric Work & Personal Development

-- Suffering promotes learning due to its role in activating **DNA** reprogramming under stress.
 - Devolution occurs when populations avoid hardship, especially during "good times."
 - Free will and internal orientation determine susceptibility to interaction with hyperdimensional phenomena.